 The second option is to use the Nextion IDE simulator that allows you to run a simulated Nextion display on your Windows PC.
 The Nextion IDE doesn’t support Mac or Linux PCs.
 I use the simulator to debug the Nextion code but you can also use it in place of an actual hardware display.
 I have a how-to post here if you’re interested in trying this.
 While the simulator works OK, you’ll probably find the diagnostic displays running along with it annoying.

-CONNECTING YOUR RADIOS
+SELECTING YOUR RADIOS

 There are several options to connect CTR2 to your radio(s).